Loading...

 Section Notes

-This course uses Desire2Learn (D2L), an online learning management system, and Zoom web conferencing software.
+This course uses Desire2Learn (D2L), an online learning management system.
 The instructor will post the course outline and other materials in D2L.
-For more information, please visit our Online Learning Resources.
+For more information about D2L, please visit our Online Learning Resources.

 Unless notified, all online courses are available at 9 am MT the day before the start date.
-Students registered on (or after) the start date will receive access within one day of registration.
+Students registering on (or after) the start date will receive access within one day of registration.

 Students unfamiliar with online learning are encouraged to take our free Digital Skills for Learning Online course.